 Skip to main content

 Stablecoin gas fees: Tempo has no native gas token.
-Transaction fees are paid in TIP-20 stablecoins (like pathUSD or AlphaUSD).
-When using development tools, you’ll need testnet stablecoins from the faucet.
+Transaction fees are paid in TIP-20 stablecoins (like pathUSD).
+When developing on testnet, get stablecoins from the faucet.
+On mainnet, acquire stablecoins from issuers or ecosystem partners.

 MetaMask